danniel1205/tech-notes/system-design/real-cases/auto-complete-service/readme.md

 - O(L) to find the prefix, L is the length of a prefix
 - O(N) to get all candidates, N is the number of word nodes starting from current prefix
-- O(K) to sort the candidates based on scores and return top K result.
+- O(KLogK) to sort the candidates based on scores and return top K result.

 From above solution, the O(N) could be the bottle neck if we have a large number of sub nodes to be processed.
 And this could be true since we want to generate the completions based on all users' input as one of the requirements.

 ---
 A improvement from above is to store the list of completions as part of each node.
 This is called pre-computation.

 ![pre-computation-trie-tree](./resources/pre-computation-trie-tree.png)

 This speeds up the read performance, but brings in some issues as well:

 - Increases the space usage since each node has to store extra data